Who can access the webinar?

 How can I test my computer settings?

-To test the ability of your system to stream live content via Ustream, view a sample presentation by clicking here (a current live feed of the Monterey Bay Aquarium).
+To test the ability of your system to stream live content via Ustream, view a sample presentation by clicking here.

 Do I need special software to view a Ustream presentation?